 Do Plants Need Silicon?

-Conversely, a surfeit of silicon in some plants can result in flower, hence fruit deformities, as well.
+Conversely, a surfeit of silicon in some plants can result in flowering issues, and hence fruit deformities, as well.

 While research shows some benefits of using silicon on agricultural crops, such as rice and sugarcane, silicon and gardening generally don’t go hand in hand.
 In other words, the home gardener does not need to use silicon, especially until further research has been established.